timruiterkamp/browser-technologies-1819/week1/Opdracht1.2.md

 - [ ] Download fonts to the project enviroment and include them instead of sending a request to a third party.
 - [ ] Fix the SSL error to test in the device lab.
 - [ ] Make sure the LocalStorage is accesible in the window.

+## Feedback

+- When svg's get read by a screenreader, it will speak number out loud.
+Remove svg's for screenreaders and use images.
+-